Puma (brand): Sponsorships

+In 2024, Puma appointed Milind Soman as its running ambassador.
+The same year, Sekou became the brand's ambassador.
+Later in June, Rosé becomes Puma's brand ambassador.

+On October 8, 2024, Puma announced a partnership with Tyrese Haliburton to make him the face of its basketball division.
+On June 5, 2025, prior to Game 1 of the NBA Finals, the brand announced Haliburton's first signature shoe, the Puma Hali 1, designed by Salehe Bembury.
+That night, while wearing his shoe for the first time, Haliburton hit a game winning shot with 0.3 seconds left to give the Indiana Pacers a 1-0 series lead.
+The Hali 1 was released globally on September 26, 2025.

 Labour practices and factory conditions

 In 2000, Puma began auditing all of its suppliers on a yearly basis, and makes the results available in its sustainability reports.
 Since 2005, it has publicly provided a list of its suppliers.

 In August 2004, a joint report from the National Labor Committee and China Labor Watch stated that workers at some of Puma's Chinese factories were enduring sweatshop conditions, working up to 16.5 hours per day for about US$0.31 an hour.
 Puma said it would investigate the claims.

 In February 2012, a woman who worked for one of Puma's suppliers in Cambodia was shot during a protest over factory working conditions.
 Puma acknowledged the poor working conditions and said it would work to improve the situation.

 According to a joint report from Labour Behind the Label and Community Legal Education Centre, 30 workers fainted in November 2012 while producing clothing for Puma in China.
 The faintings were caused by excessive heat and alleged forced overtime.
 In 2014, almost 120 workers fainted in two Cambodian clothing factories where sportswear was being produced for Puma and Adidas, due to temperatures above 100 °F. In March 2017, 150 workers assembling Puma products in Cambodia fainted due to thick smoke.

 Puma has obtained the Ethical Clothing Australia accreditation for its Australian-made products.
 This labour-friendly accreditation applies to only a small percentage of Puma's total production.

 In 2020, the Australian Strategic Policy Institute accused at least 82 major brands, including Puma, of being connected to forced Uyghur labor in Xinjiang.
 In 2022, researchers from Nordhausen University of Applied Sciences identified cotton from Xinjiang in Puma shirts.